Cergentis’ Targeted Locus Amplification (TLA) technology constitutes a paradigm shift by, uniquely, enabling targeted and complete gene sequencing.

 TLA Technology 9

 In this manner, the TLA technology enables targeted hypothesis-neutral sequencing.
-It detects all sequence and structural variants in loci of interest, also in heterogeneous samples such as tumours.
+It detects all sequence and structural variants in loci of interest, including in heterogeneous samples such as tumours.